FloppyFush/NicolasCage/README.md

 # NicolasCage
-Make all your images into nicolas cage. \n
+Make all your images into Nicolas Cage
-Its great \n
-Try it \n